 How Can I Get There?

 Are you completely convinced you need a semester in Poland yet?
 I’m with you.
-It’s pretty hard to say “no” to castles like this one and vacationing to the gorgeous mountains and fun town of Zakopane, not to mention all the adventures you can have Krakow, where you’ll be living!
-See why we are big fans?
+It’s pretty hard to say “no” to a semester full of castles, lake vacations and cut kids.

 Get more pictures of this country by clicking the green button (and keeping an eye out on our Instagram account, @ilpadventure):